Becoming a Missionary

 Counseling

-They help people to deal with their problems biblically as they disciple them to train others to do the same.
+They help people to deal biblically with their problems as they disciple them.

 Youth Ministry